5 Grounding Techniques for Anxiety and Emotional Distress

 Practice makes them more available when you become panicky or anxious.

-Anxiety and Emotional Detox Journals and Workbooks
+Anxiety and Emotional Intelligence Journals and Workbooks

 Through decades of helping counseling clients reduce their anxiety and process painful emotions, I've learned a lot about what helps and doesn't help.